AromaKitsune/aromakitsune.github.io/about.md

 ---

-This site hosts various system title mods for 3DS and Wii U.
+This site hosts various system title mods resources for 3DS and Wii U.

 You need custom firmware installed on your console to use those mods.